Outline

 Note: If a profile has not been defined, a profile will need to be created.

 Place the BGA fixture and BGA components into the reflow oven.
-As the fixture moves through the oven, the fixture and components will go through the required preheat, reflow, and cooling cycles.
+As the fixture moves through the oven, the fixture and components will undergo the required preheat, reflow, and cooling cycles.

 When the fixture and components emerge from the reflow oven, use gloves to remove the fixture and place it on a flat surface.
-Allow the fixture and components to cool for one minute to ensure package thermal stability prior to removing the BGA components from the fixture.
+Allow the fixture and components to cool for one minute to ensure package thermal stability before removing the BGA components from the fixture.

 Clean the BGA components in an approved cleaning solution.